xaxxon/v8toolkit/README.md

 #### *Helper object lifetimes

-If you're noticing that all the examples use the c++11 "auto" type for holding the helpers, the reason is that they're always returned as std::shared_ptr<[HelperType]>.
-If you're not familiar with shared_ptr, it holds a reference to an object allocated with new and when the last shared_ptr() goes away, delete is called on the object it points to.
-Not only is a shared pointer returned to the user when a Helper is created, but another one is stored when you create a *Helper object from another *Helper.
+In the following sections, *Helper refers to all of IsolateHelper, ContextHelper, and ScriptHelper

+In V8, a context is invalid if the isolate it was created in has been cleaned up.
+Similarly, a compiled script isn't valid if its context is destroyed or invalid.
+To help manage these object dependencies, each IsolateHelper, ContextHelper, and ScriptHelper track their dependencies and make sure those dependencies are not destroyed until they are no longer needed.

+If you've noticed in all the examples, the variable storing all the *Helper objects is always set as "auto".
+The actual type returned when creating these types is a std::shared_ptr<>.
+In addition, when a ContextHelper is created from an IsolateHelper or a ScriptHelper from a
+ContextHelper, the newly created object has a shared_ptr to it's parent object.
+This ensures an IsolateHelper will not be destroyed while a ContextHelper is depending on it or a ContextHelper destroyed while a ScriptHelper is depending on it.
 This means that even if your variable storing your IsolateHelper goes out of scope, if you've created a ContextHelper from it and still have that object around, the associated IsolateHelper will stick around.
-This is very important, since the v8::Isolate stored in the IsolateHelper is required for your context to function.
-The same is true for ScriptHelper objects keeping their ContextHelper object around (which in turn keeps its IsolateHelper around).
 This guarantees that as long as you can make the call to run some JavaScript code, the necessary state information will be available for it to succeed.

 To illustrate this:

     {
         std::shared_ptr<ScriptHelper> s;
         {
-            auto i = PlatformHelper::create_context(); // PlatformHelper is a singleton and never goes away auto c = i->create_context();
+            // PlatformHelper is a singleton and never goes away auto i = PlatformHelper::create_context(); // i reference count is 1 auto c = i->create_context(); // c reference count is 1, i reference count is now 2

-            // remember, S is declared in an outer scope s = c->compile("4;"); // 4 is valid javascript } // i and c are not destroyed even though they can no longer be referenced, because s is still available
+            s = c->compile("4;"); // s reference count is 1, c reference count is now 2, i is still 2
+        } // i and c variables go out of scope, dropping the reference count to both their objects from 2 to 1

         s->run(); // this is fine, i and c still exist and are not leaked }
-    // s has gone out of scope and is destroyed.
-After it cleans up, it's shared_ptr to c (which is the shared_ptr to c)
-    //   is cleaned up causing c's destructor to be called.
-After c's destructor has run, it's shared_ptr to i
+    // s goes out of scope, dropping s's reference count from 1 to 0 causing it to be destroyed.
+Destroying s
+    // destroys it's shared_ptr to c, dropping c's reference count to 0 causing c to be destroyed.
+Destroying
-    //   (again, the last shared_ptr to i) is cleaned up causing i's destructor to be called.
+    // c destroys its shared_ptr to i, dropping i's reference count to 0 causing i to be destroyed

 This behavior means you never have to worry about having your *Helper objects being cleaned up too soon and leaving your compiled scripts unrunnable or making sure you manually clean up the *Helpers in order to not have a memory leak.
 If you can possibly use a *Helper again, it will be there for you and if you can't, it is destroyed automatically.
-Also, if want to get a handle from a ScriptHelper to its ContextHelper or a ContextHelper to its
-IsolateHelper, there are methods on those classes for that.

 #### Running JavaScript in a separate thread

+This section is intentionally after the Helper Object Lifetime section because it's important to understand how the *Helper objects maintain their dependencies.
+The description of the dependency mechanism is expanded on in this section, so if you didn't read Helper Object Lifetime (or it didn't make sense the first time), go back and read it (again) before continuing with this section.

-in all our examples so far, the JavaScript has been executed on the current thread: ->run() is called, the JavaScript executes and when it's done, execution resumes in your code.
+In all our examples so far, the JavaScript has been executed on the current thread: context->run() or script->run() is called, the JavaScript executes immediately and when it's done, execution resumes in your code.
 However, it's quite easy to run javascript in a separate thread.
-There are 3 options for how to run background
+There are 3 options provided for running background
-Javascript, std::async/std::future, std::thread (joinable), and std::thread(detached).
-This section is after the Helper Lifetime section because it's important to understand that the methods for running JavaScript in a separate thread all maintain a shared_ptr to the ScriptHelper they were run from
-(which in turn keeps the associated ContextHelper and IsolateHelpers around).
-Also, even if you don't explicitly create a ScriptHelper and call context->run(some_javascript_source), a ScriptHelper object is implicitly created behind the scenes and is destroyed automatically when the execution is complete.
+Javascript, std::async/std::future, std::thread (joinable), and std::thread(detached) and each of maintains a shared_ptr to the ScriptHelper they are run from so nothing you do while it is running can cause the objects it depends on to be destroyed.
+Note that even if you don't explicitly create a ScriptHelper and simply call context->run(some_code), a ScriptHelper is created behind the scenes for you.

-If you've shared existing C++ variables or objects in multiple isolates, it is your job to make sure there are no race conditions if you run multiple contexts (from different isolates) at the same time.
+##### run_threaded()

+Calling run_threaded() creates a new thread running the requested JavaScript and returns the std::thread object associated with that thread to the caller.
+This allows the caller to do some work and then call thread.join() to wait for the thread to complete if it hasn't already.

+The std::thread library is pretty bare compared to native threading libraries in modern OSs, but std::thread gives you access to the underlying implementation via thread.native_handle(), so you can use all the advanced pthreads or Windows threads functionality you want to control your thread.

+Remember, if the std::thread object returned by run_threaded() goes out of scope before you call detach() or join() on it, your program will exit immediately.
+This is part of the C++ standard, so be careful.

 ##### run_detached()

 Calling run_detached() is completely fire and forget.
-It creates a thread for your code to run on, kicks it off, and returns.
+It kicks off your javascript on a new thread and returns.
 You don't get anything back.
-The detached thread will hold open the *Helpers it needs until it completes, but that is all invisible to you.
-You cannot find when or even if the thread will end.
-The code you're executing could set variables to note its progress or completion, but run_async() doesn't provide anything on its own.
+You cannot  find out if the thread has finished.
+The code you're executing could potentially set variables to note its progress or completion, but run_detached() doesn't provide anything for you directly.
+The detached thread will hold open the *Helpers it needs until it completes.

-##### run_threaded()

-Using run_threaded() does the same as run_detached, but returns the std::thread object associated with the thread.
-This allows the user to call thread.join() to wait for the thread to complete and know that it has finished.
-Calling thread.detach() is exactly the same as what run_detached() does, so if the thread won't be joined, just call run_detached() instead.
 The implementation of run_detached literally calls run_threaded(), then thread.detach(); and returns void to the caller.

-The std::thread library is pretty bare compared to native threading libraries in modern OSs, but std::thread gives you access to the underlying implementation via thread.native_handle(), so you can use all the advanced pthreads or Windows threads functionality you want to control your thread.

-Remember, if the std::thread object returned by run_threaded goes out of scope before detach() or join() are called, your program will exit immediately.
-This is part of the C++ standard, so be careful.

 ##### run_async()

 Running javascript in a std::async behaves exactly like running any other code in a std::async.
 The work is put in the async, and a std::future object is returned.
-Later, after doing some other unrelated work, the main thread calls future.get() and the result of the completed async is returned.
+At any later time, the execution path calls future.get() and the result of the completed async is returned.
 If the async has not completed, get() will block until it has completed.
 Note, future.get() does not directly return the result of your JavaScript, it returns a std::pair<v8::Global<v8::Value>, std::shared_ptr<ScriptHelper>>.
 This means that even if you lost all your handles to your isolate, context, and script, you can still use the results in the future, since the shared_ptr in the future is keeping everything alive